-Conditions such as genito – pelvic pain disorder (dyspareunia, vaginismus), vulvodynia, painful bladder syndrome, interstitial cystitis and endometriosis, post – surgery, and damage to the pelvic nerves are some of the many reasons why there can be pain or discomfort in and around the vagina.
+Conditions such as genito – pelvic pain disorder (dyspareunia, vaginismus), vulvodynia, painful bladder syndrome, interstitial cystitis and endometriosis, post – surgery, and damage to the pelvic nerves are some of the many reasons why there can be pain or discomfort in and around the pelvic openings.

 Pelvic floor muscle dysfunction can be one of the causes of lower abdominal or pelvic pain.
 This is usually from over - activity or tension of these muscles.

 - incomplete or slower emptying of the bladder and bowel

 - pain at the entrance to or deeper in the vagina in intercourse

 Other common causes of pelvic or genito-pelvic / penetration pain include:

 - hormonal fluctuations from breastfeeding, menstruation and menopause

 - emotional state or personal beliefs regarding intimacy and sex

 - dietary intake or medications